-Replace both the primary piston seals and rinse seals in each pump head approximately every 6 months (see Section 5.2).
-The seals may need to be replaced more often if you operate the pump continuously, or if you routinely run at high pressure or high flow rates.
+Replace both the primary piston seals and rinse seals in each pump head approximately every 6 months (see Section 5.3).
 A drop of eluent trapped in the end of the drain tubes is normal, but eluent flowing from the tubing indicates a leak.